She'd always asked herself, "When does Erica get to live?"

 Zheng knows what the emotional and mental stress toll feels like herself, as a queer and trans Asian-American person, which she says feels a lot like constantly living between worlds.

-"In high school, the students who had the easiest time accepting me were the white LGBTQ+ students — the conflict I was experiencing with my family led me to reject the Asian-American side of me, which felt like a necessarily tradeoff to have my queer and trans identities validated," she explains.
+"In high school, the students who had the easiest time accepting me were the white LGBTQ+ students — the conflict I was experiencing with my family led me to reject the Asian-American side of me, which felt like a necessary tradeoff to have my queer and trans identities validated," she explains.
 "However, by college I began feeling like my white LGBTQ+ peers couldn’t begin to understand my Chinese-American background.
 That sense of cultural homelessness — that I belonged in neither Asian-American spaces nor LGBTQ+ spaces — is still one that I struggle with today."

 She adds she's been misgendered in every single workplace at which she's ever worked.